Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 How optional properties are written in generated types.

-• 'undefined'type: string | undefined.
-The property is required to exist but may be undefined.
+• 'undefined' writes type: string | undefined.
+The property must exist but may be undefined.

-• 'questionTokenAndUndefined'type?: string | undefined.
-Strictest — the property may be missing or explicitly set to undefined.
+• 'questionTokenAndUndefined' writes type?: string | undefined.
+This is the strictest option: the property may be missing or explicitly set to undefined.

 Type: 'questionToken' | 'undefined' | 'questionTokenAndUndefined'